aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-insights/index.md

 dbPassword="$DBPASS"
 ```

-If AWS CloudFormation has provisioned the DB cluster on your behalf, and you skipped the **Creating a New Aurora Cluster** lab, you can run this simplified command:
+If AWS CloudFormation has provisioned the DB cluster on your behalf, and you skipped the **Create a New DB Cluster** lab, you can run this simplified command:

 ```
 aws ssm send-command \